Stacey’s best friend from high school stopped speaking to her without an explanation.

 “After 28 years, I still don’t know [why],” she wrote on a Reddit thread filled with jilted friends and ex-lovers.
 Another woman writes about making plans to move in with her boyfriend—until he suddenly disappeared.
 “I thought for a whole day that maybe he had legit died,” she wrote.

-Both women were victims of “ghosting,” which is when someone abandons friends or lovers without an explanation.
+So what is ghosting?
+Both women were victims of this phenomenon, in which someone abandons friends or lovers without an explanation.

 Ghosting is the act of ending communication out of the blue without an explanation.
 The person disappears, like a ghost, and you’re left to wonder whether they fell off a cliff or if you did something to cause the end of the relationship.
 Ghosting doesn’t just happen in romance.
 You can be ghosted by a family member, friend or co-worker, left hurt by once-close relationships that suddenly vanish.